 He said that central government's PM-Kusum Scheme will be boon for rural electrification and ensuring uninterrupted power supply in villages.

-Under Kusum A scheme, solar plants are installed on barren as well as cultivable land within km radius of the sub-stations in order to avoid high cost of sub-transmission lines and to reduce transmission losses.
+Under Kusum A scheme, solar plants are installed on barren as well as cultivable land within five km radius of the sub-stations in order to avoid high cost of sub-transmission lines and to reduce transmission losses.
 The power generated is purchased by discoms at a fixed rate.

 Similarly under Kusum C, individual farmers having grid connected agriculture pump are supported to solarise pumps.
-The will be able to use the generated solar power to meet the irrigation needs and the excess solar power will be sold to DISCOMs at pre-fixed tariff.
+The farmer will be able to use the generated solar power to meet the irrigation needs and the excess solar power will be sold to DISCOMs at pre-fixed tariff.

 “We are are implementing these schemes in a fast track manner to meet the growing needs of power.
 We aim to provide 24X7 electricity to remotest of the villages,” Didel said.